-On certain occasions, a group of animals that may have been exposed to pathogens may need to be treated without recourse to an accurate diagnosis and antimicrobial susceptibility testing to prevent the development of clinical disease and for reasons of animal welfare.
+In emergencies, a veterinarian may treat animals without recourse to an accurate diagnosis and antimicrobial susceptibility testing, to prevent the development of clinical disease and for reasons of animal welfare.

-Use of combinations of antimicrobials should be scientifically supported.
-Combinations of antimicrobials may be used for their synergistic effect to increase therapeutic efficacy or to broaden the spectrum of activity.
+b) Use of combinations of antimicrobial agents should be scientifically supported.
+Combinations of antimicrobial agents may be used for their synergistic effect to increase therapeutic efficacy or to broaden the spectrum of activity.

-3. Appropriate use of the antimicrobial chosen
+3. Appropriate use of the VMP containing antimicrobial agent(s) chosen

-A prescription for antimicrobial agents should indicate precisely the treatment regime, the dose, the treatment intervals, the duration of the treatment, the withdrawal period and the amount of drug to be delivered, depending on the dosage and the number of animals to be treated.
+A prescription for VMP containing antimicrobial agent(s) should indicate precisely the dosage regimen, the withdrawal period where applicable and the amount of VMP containing antimicrobial agent(s) to be provided, depending on the dosage and the number of animals to be treated.

-The off-label use of a veterinary antimicrobial drug may be permitted in appropriate circumstances and should be in agreement with the national legislation in force including the withdrawal periods to be used.
-It is the veterinarian's responsibility to define the conditions of responsible use in such a case including the therapeutic regimen, the route of administration, and the duration of the treatment.
+The extra-label or off-label use of VMP containing antimicrobial agent(s) may be permitted in appropriate circumstances and should be in agreement with the national legislation in force including the withdrawal periods to be used, as applicable.
+It is the veterinarian's responsibility to define the conditions of responsible use in such a case including the dosage regimen, the route of administration and the withdrawal period.